 Do rules work across different databases?

 Sometimes customers have the same data in different databases.
-For example, you might store transactional data in a PostGres DB, and then duplicate it into Spark DB for analytics.
-Let’s say you have a workspace for your development team that de-identifies PostGres and another workspace for your data science team that de-identifies Spark.
+For example, you might store transactional data in a PostgreSQL, and then duplicate it into Spark DB for analytics.
+Let’s say you have a workspace for your development team that de-identifies PostgreSQL and another workspace for your data science team that de-identifies Spark.

 We wanted to offer you the ability to make rules that you can set and forget.
 Once a rule is created it will automatically apply to every team’s workspace.
 Of course, each end-user can decide whether or not to apply the recommended generator in their workspace.
 The important functionality here is that all end-users are able to catch sensitive data in the same way and know the recommended generator across the organization.